 Enforce policies by using Binary Authorization to verify signatures from vulnerability scanning tools like Container Registry Vulnerability Scanning, third-party solutions, or image signatures you generate.

-Maintain a record of all policy violations and failed deployment attempts using Cloud Audit Logging.
+Maintain a record of all policy violations and failed deployment attempts using Cloud Audit Logs.

-Use the open source Kritis tool to enforce signature verification across both on premises Kubernetes and cloud Kubernetes Engine deployments.
+Use the open-source Kritis tool to enforce signature verification across both on-premises Kubernetes and cloud GKE deployments.

 Bypass policy in an emergency using the breakglass workflow to ensure you aren't impeded from incident response.
-All breakglass incidents are recorded in Cloud Audit Logging.
+All breakglass incidents are recorded in Cloud Audit Logs.

 Integration with third-party solutions

-Integrate Binary Authorization with leading container security and CI/CD partners, such as CloudBees, Twistlock, and Terraform.
+Integrate Binary Authorization with leading container security and CI/CD partners, such as CloudBees, Twistlock (Palo Alto Networks), and Terraform.